KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when the cardinality of an import is not compatible with the cardinality of the matching exports.

-    throw [System.ComponentModel.Composition.ImportCardinalityMismatchException]::New("the cardinality of an import is not compatible with the cardinality of the matching exports.")
+    throw [System.ComponentModel.Composition.ImportCardinalityMismatchException]::New('the cardinality of an import is not compatible with the cardinality of the matching exports.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.ComponentModel.Composition.ImportCardinalityMismatchException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.ComponentModel.Composition.ImportCardinalityMismatchException.aspx)